tdonker/domain-driven-design-links/README.md

 * The repository cares about storing/retrieving objects from the db \(2014\): [Repositories in domain driven design](https://stackoverflow.com/questions/23253092/repositories-in-domain-driven-design)

 ___
+### Orchestration and Choreography

+* 'Microservices should avoid the orchestration pattern to communicate with each other' \(Irfan Muhammad 2022\): [Microservices – Design and Implementation](https://www.linkedin.com/pulse/microservices-design-implementation-irfan-muhammad/)

+___
 ### Strategic and Tactical patterns

 * Start with a strategy \(by Yoan Thirion 2018\): [DDD re-distilled This article is an abstract of the book DDD Distilled written by Vaughn Vernon](https://yoan-thirion.gitbook.io/knowledge-base/software-architecture/ddd-re-distilled#ddd-what)